Zasilkovna/WooCommerce/packetery/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.1.0 =
+* Added: Order editation modal in order grid.
+User is now able to edit order weight in order grid.

 = 1.0.1 =
 * Fixed: user no longer sees messages from other sessions
 * Updated: logger no longer deletes older records